Crystal Crane Hot Springs Reviews & Guide

 Hot Springs Pond

-There is a large open-air of the public pond.
+There is a large open-air public pond.
 Hot Springs Pond is perfect for swimming and relaxing.
 The area of the pond is 9728 square feet, and 7′ deep in the center.
 The average water temperature is around 101 degrees F. So, Crane Hot Springs is the perfect place to visit any time of year.
 In the morning and the evening, mists rise above the water, giving this place a fairy-tale atmosphere.
 A swimsuit is obligatory.
 There are also changing cabins by the pond and hooks where you can hang a towel.
 So, take a quick-drying towel, because the humidity is significant.

 Day Use Outdoor Pond cost $10.00 per Adult person/per 4 hours.